 And that’s it.

 Another incentive is the fact that you can claim some of the money back from the local council as part of a waste reduction scheme.

-Of course there are many more that are roughly shaped like disposables which are more expensive than the terries and take longer to dry.
+Of course, there are many more that are roughly shaped like disposables which are more expensive than the terries and take longer to dry.
 I haven’t tried any of them yet but I plan to do so as there are very good quality ones made from organic cotton or bamboo thread to suit all needs.

 I am also advocating reusable swim nappies.
 I have used them the first time I have taken my daughter to the pool last week.
-I used to work as a lifeguard at the local pool and I’m also a baby swimming teacher and therefore I know about the amount of nappies that end up in bins after just one session, that is the disposables the little ones were wearing and then the disposable swim nappies.
-After a baby and a toddler session you would have an average of about 40 nappies after 10 pairs of parent/baby attending each class and that is just a small place in south-west Scotland.
+I used to work as a lifeguard at the local pool and I’m also a baby swimming teacher and therefore I know about the number of nappies that end up in bins after just one session, that is the disposables the little ones were wearing and then the disposable swim nappies.
+After a baby and a toddler session, you would have an average of about 40 nappies after 10 pairs of parent/baby attending each class and that is just a small place in south-west Scotland.